dbrll/ra-utils/README.md

 Use a while loop that will:
 - Acquire samples to a file (ideally sitting on a RAMdisk):

-`for i in $(seq 1 1024); do rtl_sdr (...); done`
+`for i in $(seq 1 1024); do rtl_sdr (...)`
-- Convert the samples to the frequency domain, format the output to a row, and append it to a file:
+- For each samples batch, convert it to the frequency domain, then format the output to a row and append it to a file:

 `./avgfft output.bin | tr '\n' '  >> survey.txt`
-- When done, plot using GNUplot:
+- After the loop is done, plot the resulting array using GNUplot:

 `plot survey.txt binary array=(2048,1441) format="%float64" with image notitle`